 Aligned with Connecticut's Assistive Technology Act.
 Eligible for state procurement and municipal ADA compliance programs.

 We configure the system for your specific building — your floors, your departments, your services — and place QR codes at every relevant counter.
-Setup takes days, not months.
+Setup takes minutes, not months.
 Your visitors can communicate from day one.

 Questions?
 Email lukekist@tinkytown.com